 Who attends the Weekend?
 Who is welcome?

 The Weekend draws an incredibly diverse crowd in terms of age, ethnicity, socioeconomic status, and identity.
-Anyone who identifies as a woman or a non binary person assigned female at birth is welcome.
-We encourage any woman interested in attending the SisterSpace weekend to ask any questions about the organization and the weekend, and gather as much information as possible so that each woman can make the best decision for herself and the space we've created.
-It's the hope of SisterSpace that every woman who attends feels comfortable in an extraordinarily freeing, encouraging and safe environment.
-Each woman who enters the space is asked to do so with an enormous amount of respect, understanding and appreciation.
-We trust that each woman is capable of evaluating her own potential presence at SisterSpace with regard to these guidelines.
+Anyone who identifies/lives their life as a woman or a non binary person assigned female at birth is welcome.
+We encourage anyone interested in attending the SisterSpace weekend to ask any questions about the organization and the weekend, and gather as much information as possible so that each person can make the best decision for herself/themself and the space we've created.
+It's the hope of SisterSpace that everyone who attends feels comfortable in an extraordinarily freeing, encouraging and safe environment.
+Each person who enters the space is asked to do so with an enormous amount of respect, understanding and appreciation.
+We trust that each woman/nb person is capable of evaluating her/their own potential presence at SisterSpace with regard to these guidelines.

 I can't afford the Weekend...are there scholarships?

-SisterSpace has always advocated making the Weekend festival as accessible to as many women as possible, including women facing financial challenges.
+SisterSpace has always advocated making the Weekend festival as accessible to as many people as possible, including those facing financial challenges.
 We are happy to be able to offer the Linda Bacon-Bass Memorial Send-A-Sister Fund to help defray the expense associated with coming to the Weekend.
 The amount available varies from year to year, and is dependent upon contributions.
 For more information about scholarships, click here.

 Do you serve alcohol?